 Ann McMullan is a 34-year veteran educator who served as the executive director for educational technology in the Klein Independent School District, located just outside Houston, Texas until September 2013, when she and her family moved to Los Angeles, California.
 For 16 years Ann led the team in Klein ISD that provided professional development on technology and 21st century instructional strategies to over 4,000 professional educators serving over 50,000 students.
 During that time Ann also co-chaired the Texas Education Technology Advisory Committee which developed the Texas Education Agency’s Long Range Plan for Technology, 2006-2020.

-Today, she is based in Los Angeles, California working as a public speaker, writer, and independent education consultant focused on supporting leadership, visioning and planning to meet the needs of today’s students.
+Today, Ann is based in Los Angeles, California, working as a public speaker, writer, and independent education consultant focused on supporting leadership, visioning and planning to meet the needs of today’s students.
 She is a frequent presenter at state, national and international education conferences.
-Ann serves as project director for CoSN’s Empowered Superintendents Program.
-She serves on the board of PowerMyLearning Los Angeles and on the advisory board of Project Tomorrow.
-In the fall of 2016 Ann co-authored and published Life Lessons in Leadership: The Way of the Wallaby.
+Ann serves on the Advisory Council of Project Tomorrow and is a leadership consultant with Executive Service Corps of Southern California, serving non-profit associations.
+In the fall of 2016 Ann co-authored and published Life Lessons in Leadership.

 ClassLink empowers your students and teachers with instant access to their learning resources.
 ClassLink® OneClick® includes a library of over 5,000 single sign-on apps and instant links to file folders at school and on Google, Office 365, and Dropbox cloud drives.
 ClassLink Roster Server easily and securely delivers class rosters to any publisher using open technology standards.
 ClassLink Analytics gives decision makers the usage data they need.
 Accessible from any computer, tablet or smartphone, ClassLink is ideal for 1to1 and Bring Your Own Device (BYOD) initiatives.